A nice loaf of bread that does not crumble and is not dry.

 Sift all the dry ingredients into a large bowl.
 Add the yeast and make sure it is well combined/mixed.
 (SHORTCUT: I measure all the dry ingredients into a bowl including yeast and then just whisk it really well – it does the same thing as sifting and eliminates a step and fussing around with sifting).

 Add most of it to the dry ingredients and beat with a wooden spoon well combined.
 Stir it really well.
-Then stir it a bit more.
-It is important that the ingredients are really really well mixed.
+It is important that the ingredients are really well mixed.
 (NOTE: You are looking for a sticky SLOW fall off the spoon consistency.
-If you need to shake the spoon for the dough to fall, its too dry, add more water.
-If it falls off the spoon quickly your moisture is too wet, not much you can do about that.
+If you need to shake the spoon for the dough to fall, it’s too dry, add more water.
+If it falls off the spoon quickly your moisture is too wet, not much you can do about that, your loaf will still taste great but it may rise too fast and then sink on cooling.
 How much water you add is down to experience, it may take you a couple of goes to get this “just right”, see “TIPS ON THE FLOUR MIX” below for more information.)

 Spoon mixture into your loaf pan and smooth out the top.

 Leave to rise in a warm spot while you preheat the oven to 180ºC.
 Leave your bread to rise for at least 20 minutes or so, longer if possible.

 TIP: Reader Liz reports that she finds she gets a better result cooking with a hotter oven ” use a hot fan-forced oven and usually start at 220ºC for 30 minutes then reduce the heat to around 180ºC for 10 minutes then take the bread out of the tin for a final 10 minutes (50 minutes in total).
 Before coming up with this cooking method I was often finding the middle of the loaf was not cooked properly.”